 The Wellsburg Bridge is a tied-arch bridge under construction between Brilliant, Ohio, and Wellsburg, West Virginia.

 PKG Consultants completed a Phase I Report in June 2000, which noted that both the Fort Steuben Bridge and Market Street Bridge were past their design life and had weight limits.
-1 A Phase II Report, which explored alternatives for bridge crossings that were developed on preliminary engineering analysis, led to the development of seven alternatives in September 2003.
+1 A Phase II Report, which explored alternatives for bridge crossings developed on preliminary engineering analysis, led to seven alternatives in September 2003.
 A Phase III Report, which evaluated anticipated environmental impacts in accordance with the National Environmental Policy Act, was released in July 2012.

 Flatiron Construction was awarded a low-bid construction contract for the $131 million Wellsburg Bridge in 2016.
 1 3 5 Construction began in the spring of 2018.
 3